-Recent research based on 3-D Doppler ultrasound in invasive transesophageal echocardiography (TEE), and have shown promise for accurate and less user-dependent assessment [9]-[13].
-However, TTE acquisition is characterized by larger imaging depths and reduced transmit frequencies, which limits both spatial resolution and pulse repetition frequency.
-Due to this, current TTE 3-D Doppler methods have limited diagnostic value alone [3].
+Recent research based on 3-D Doppler ultrasound in invasive transesophageal echocardiography (TEE) has shown promise for accurate and less user-dependent assessment [9], [10], [11], [12], [13].
+However, TTE acquisition is characterized by larger imaging depths and reduced transmit frequencies, which limits both spatial resolution and pulse repetition frequency (PRF).
+Due to this, the current TTE 3-D Doppler methods have limited diagnostic value alone [3].

-Avdal et al. previously proposed a quantitative estimator for the cross-sectional area (CSA) of the regurgitant jet and RVol based on TTE high frame rate 3-D Doppler ultrasound [14].
-A high PRF, weakly focused acquisition was used to acquire the entire region of interest continuously, rather than using packet acquisitions as in Color Flow imaging.
-The use of continuous acquisitions enabled the estimation of PW Doppler spectra in each voxel.
-The spectra could be used for maximum velocity envelope estimation, which is more robust to the presence of clutter compared to the autocorrelation estimator used in Color Flow.
-This method can therefore achieve quantitative flow measures efficiently and in fewer steps than both 2-D/3-D

-PISA and current 3-D Doppler based approaches.
-Using this approach accurate estimates of the flow volume through a circular orifice phantom was achieved.
+Avdal et al. [14] previously proposed a quantitative estimator for the cross-sectional area (CSA) of the regurgitant jet and RVol based on TTE high frame rate 3-D Doppler ultrasound.
+A high PRF, weakly focused acquisition was used to acquire the entire region of interest continuously, rather than using packet acquisitions as in color flow imaging.
+The use of continuous acquisitions enabled the estimation of pulsed wave (PW) Doppler spectra in each voxel.
+The spectra could be used for maximum velocity envelope estimation, which is more robust to the presence of clutter compared with the autocorrelation estimator used in color flow.
+This method can therefore achieve quantitative flow measures efficiently and in fewer steps than both 2-D/3-D PISA and current 3-D Dopplerbased approaches.
+Using this approach, accurate estimates of the flow volume through a circular orifice phantom were achieved.
 However, the area estimator is highly dependent on the choice of power threshold for detecting voxels which contain flow.
 Moreover, due to the large point spread function (PSF), it is difficult to accurately depict irregular orifice geometries [15].
 This is a challenge when trying to distinguish small orifices from larger ones, limiting the clinical value of the method.

 In ultrasound imaging, blurring of the imaging object due to the PSF is a common problem which limits resolution and image quality.
-Techniques for restoring such images are typically based on decovolution [16]-[18].
-Deconvolution aims to restore the object f from the image s, given a model of the imaging system which is commonly described as $s = fh+\epsilon$, where h is the PSF, and ε is noise.
+Techniques for restoring such images are typically based on deconvolution (DC) [16], [17], [18].
+DC aims to restore the object f from the image s, given a model of the imaging system which is commonly described as $s = f h + \epsilon$, where h is the PSF, and ε is the noise.

-In recent years we have seen an increasing use of convolutional neural networks (CNNs) in ultrasound research.
-CNNs have been applied for deconvolution and image enhancement [19], [20], as well as a vast amount of structure segmentation from B-Mode images [21]-[24].
+In recent years, we have seen an increasing use of convolutional neural networks (CNNs) in ultrasound research.
+CNNs have been applied for DC and image enhancement [19], [20], and a vast amount of structure segmentation from B-mode images [21], [22], [23], [24].

-Inspired by recent developments in deep learning, we investigate how CNNs can be trained to perform joint deconvolution and segmentation on highly blurred power Doppler images of regurgitant cardiac jets acquired using TTE.
-We develop a CNN based approach for segmenting the CSA of jets from leaky valves using cross-sectional images extracted from 3-D Doppler recordings.
+Inspired by recent developments in deep learning, we investigate how CNNs can be trained to perform joint DC and segmentation on highly blurred power-Doppler images of regurgitant cardiac jets acquired using TTE.
+We develop a CNN-based approach for segmenting the CSA of jets from leaky valves using cross-sectional images extracted from 3-D Doppler recordings.
 We apply transposed convolutional layers in our CNN to deconvolve and upscale the poor resolution image and segment the jet CSA.
-Our CNN is trained on simulated power Doppler data, as the amount of real data examples is limited and the target labels are unavailable.
-The data is simulated using ultrasound simulation software and procedurally generated orifice masks of arbitrary shape and size.
-Hence training is completely unsupervised, removing the need for manually labeled training data.
-Finally, we combine velocity estimates from a conventional spectral velocity estimator with the segmented CSA to quantify the instantaneous flow rate.
+Our CNN is trained on the simulated power-Doppler data, as the amount of real data examples is limited and the target labels are unavailable.
+The data are simulated using ultrasound simulation software